elixit/note-taker/README.md

 ## Description

-- The goal of this project is to connect the already made front end and create the back-end.
+- The goal of this project is to connect the already made front to the back (the back end must be created).
+I had to figure out a way for each note to generate a unique id.

 ## Table of contents